panoply/esthetic/docs/src/rules/liquid/normalizeSpacing.md

 title: 'Liquid - Normalize Spacing'
 layout: base
 permalink: '/rules/liquid/normalizeSpacing/index.html'
+describe:
+  - Normalize Spacing
+  - Rule Options
+options:
+  - true
+  - false
 ---

 #### Normalize Spacing

 Whether or not to normalize and correct the inner spacing of Liquid tokens.
 The `normalizeSpacing` rule will equally distribute whitespace sequences contained within Liquid tags and output type tokens.

-::: Note
+::: note

-Normalized spacing does not strip newline characters and does not process code encapsulated in quotation characters (ie: `"string"` or `'string'`).
-Below is an example of how this rule works if it's enabled, ie: `true` which is the default.
+Normalized spacing does not strip newline characters and does not process code encapsulated in quotation characters, such as `"string"` or `'string'` expressions. Æsthetic considers these preservation sequences.

 :::